autopkg/andredb90-recipes/README.md

-# autopkg-recipes
+# Autopkg-Recipes
-Some autopkg recipes with FileWave integration.
+Some Autopkg recipes with FileWave integration.

 # Dependencies
 Most of my recipes have parent recipes that live in another repo.